 3.3.1 IHC staining for NRP-1 in the murine colon

-12 week old C57BL/6 (wild-type [WT]) mice were used in accordance with the United Kingdom Animals Scientific Procedures Act (1986).
+12 week old C57BL/6 (wild-type [WT]) mice (Project licence number PPL 40/3531) were used in accordance with the United Kingdom Animals Scientific Procedures Act (1986).
 Colons were harvested from mice following cervical dislocation (CD).
 Faecal contents were flushed from the colon with PBS and the specimen was then fixed in 10% formalin for 24 hours before being transferred to 70% methanol prior to paraffin embedding and sectioning.
 Blocks were orientated in order to obtain 5µm transverse sections that displayed the hemi-crypts.

 The following protocol was developed in order to optimise staining.
 Paraffin embedded sections were dewaxed in two baths of xylene for five minutes each and then hydrated in descending dilutions of ethanol: twice in absolute ethanol (95%, 70%) and twice in deionized water (dH2O) at 3 minutes each.
 For antigen retrieval tissue sections were heated in a pressure cooker for 2 hours in sodium citrate buffer (pH 6.0) and allowed to cool for 20 minutes before treatment with 3% hydrogen peroxide for 60 minutes at 37°C in order to block endogenous peroxidase activity.
 Tissue sections were washed in PBST for 5 minutes on a rocker before blocking non-specific background staining using blocking sera (10% goat serum and 10% casein in PBST) for 60 minutes at room temperature.
 Specimens were then incubated with rabbit monoclonal anti-NRP-1 antibody (Abcam, ab81321), at a dilution of 1 in 200 in a humidified chamber and then incubated at 4°C overnight.
 Mouse brain was used as the positive control and PBST for the negative control.
 Slides were then washed with PBST twice for 10 minutes each time, treated with secondary antibody (biotinylated goat anti-rabbit 1:250 in 2% blocking sera; VECTOR) and incubated for 60 minutes at room temperature.
 Specimens were washed with TBST twice for 10 minutes each time and then treated with the VECTASTAIN® ABC kit (Vector laboratories).
 The ABC kit was made according to the manufacturer’s instruction and incubated with the slides for 40 minutes at room temperature in a humidified chamber.
 Specimens were then washed with PBST twice for 10 minutes each time.
 Slides were incubated with DAB as the chromogen substrate (Vector laboratories) for 10 minutes at room temperature before two washes with dH2O for 5 minutes.
 All sections were counterstained with Gill’s haematoxylin (Sigma-Aldrich, Dorset UK) for 30 seconds to visualise cell nuclei and then washed with running tap water for 5 minutes before being dehydrated in ascending dilutions of ethanol towards xylene and then mounted in DPX (Sigma-Aldrich, Dorset UK).
+Once the IHC protocol was optimised, 5 colonic sections taken from 5 mice were stained with NRP-1.

 3.3.2 Empirical comparison of a strategy to isolate a single cell population of epithelial cells from the murine colon